What is WordPress?

 Continually add functionality

 As a site grows and develops, you can add additional plugins to enhance the site.
-The plugins can provide features like newsletter signup, register for events, add a store, set up a forum, have paid memberships with specific page resources, and the list goes on.
+The plugins can provide features like newsletter signup, registering for events, adding a store, setting up a forum, having paid memberships with specific page resources, and so on.
 If you can't find a plugin that does what you are looking to accomplish, there is also always the option for you to hire a developer to create a plugin that meets your website's needs.

 How do I get started with WordPress?